Absence and Lateness

 - Ensure there is enough room for people to get up their driveways.

-When road patrol is finished any children waiting outside the church will be taken back inside the school grounds for safety purposes.
+When the teacher has finished their duty at the lights each afternoon, any children waiting outside the church will be taken back inside the school grounds for safety purposes.
 They are unable to wait unless there is a teacher out there so please do not ask them to.

 Newsletters are emailed to parents and caregivers fortnightly as well as being posted on the website.
-You can also be sent email alerts for school messages and updates by setting up a Twitter account.
 Please see the office for details.

 - Arrange an acceptable time to meet with the appropriate person.